 The South Waterfront is not very walk-able for an urban area.
 Its 61 is good compared to suburbia but for an urban neighborhood it is pretty crummy and is not able to compete with Esther Short.
 Although the South Waterfront is less dense than the Pearl it is still more dense than Esther Short and at build-out it will almost certainly become Portland’s most dense residential area.

 Aside from people working up the hill at OHSU, the South Waterfront is really inferior to the Pearl in nearly every way.
 And it is inferior in many ways to Vancouver’s Downtown.
 But it does have one interesting feature, the South Waterfront is much more quiet than either the Pearl or Esther Short.
-Having a 73 sound score in a dense urban area is pretty darn good. there are some suburban neighborhoods that are noisier than that.
+Having a 73 sound score in a dense urban area is pretty darn good.
+There are some suburban neighborhoods that are noisier than that.
 Furthermore, the South Waterfront seems to be a bit better shielded from Portland’s homeless camps and the associated litter and trouble.

 One thing about Downtown Vancouver that the South waterfront share is the close proximity to a single family home neighborhoods.
 Just up the hill between I-5 and Barbur Blvd. there are nice single family homes.
 So one can live in an urban environment and still have a proper house.
 This is not really doable in the Pearl.
 But again Vancouver has the edge because Arnada and Hough are much more walk-able and bike-able than just about anywhere in South Portland.

 Although rents in Vancouver have gotten as high or even higher than Portland, the Condo market is more affordable.